Let Me Sleep Beside You: Background and recording

 After the commercial failure of his 1967 self-titled debut album and singles for Deram Records, David Bowie's manager Kenneth Pitt proposed he change producers.
 Denny Cordell turned an offer down, but suggested his assistant Tony Visconti, a New Yorker who had worked with the Move and Manfred Mann.
 Bowie and Visconti became immediate friends, which the former attributed in 1976 to their mutual interests in Tibetan Buddhism.
 Visconti agreed to produce and arrange his next prospective single for Deram, marking the beginning of a working relationship that would last for the rest of Bowie's career.
 According to biographer Chris O'Leary, Bowie needed a producer who shared similar interests and working methods rather than established producers he had worked with previously, such as Tony Hatch and Mike Vernon.

 Composing his next single, Bowie wrote "Let Me Sleep Beside You" using the Rolling Stones' contemporary single "Let's Spend the Night Together" for inspiration.
 For the B-side, Bowie wrote "Karma Man", which reflected his growing interest in Tibetan Buddhism, similar to "Silly Boy Blue" from his debut album.
 According to biographer Nicholas Pegg, both tracks were reportedly written after Bowie's desire to write "some top ten rubbish".
 With Visconti producing and playing bass, the two tracks were recorded on 1 September 1967 at London's Advision Studios.
 The session took six hours to complete.
-Personnel hired for the session included guitarist John McLaughlin, who later found fame with the Mahavishnu Orchestra; guitarist Big Jim Sullivan, who previously contributed to David Bowie; drummer Andy White; and Visconti's then-wife Siegrid, who sang backing vocals.
+Personnel hired for the session included guitarist John McLaughlin, who later found fame with the Mahavishnu Orchestra; guitarist Big Jim Sullivan, who previously contributed to David Bowie; drummer Andy White, who had played drums on the Beatles' "Love Me Do"; and Visconti's then-wife Siegrid, who sang backing vocals.
 Visconti later expressed disappointment in the finished tracks, stating in 1977, "I think these tracks were the reason David was thrown off Deram.
 They really were terrible."